-Community and Service and CAS
+Service as Action and CAS

-All students in grades 6-8 are required to participate in Community and Service activities as part of their academic programme.
+All students in grades 6-8 are required to participate in Service as Action activities as part of their academic programme.
 We do however encourage students to take the initiative to create their own opportunities to become involved.